LawleyClasses/230-spring2017/README.md

 All course materials and example code will be distributed via Github, and you will also be learning how to use Git and Github to manage your own exercise and project files.
 We will be using Slack, a group communication tool, for announcements, discussions, and Q&A about class activities and projects.
 We'll be discussing both of these tools in week 1.

-MyCourses will *only* be used for grading, not for distribution of materials or communication.
+MyCourses will *only* be used for grading (and the occasional copyrighted reading), not for distribution of materials or communication.
 There will be links in myCourses pointing you to this Github repository and to our class Slack.

 ## Course Organization
 Listening to a lecture is seldom the best way to learn to create things.
 As a result, when new topics are introduced I will expect you to complete the assigned readings or tutorials before class.
 On most Tuesdays, I will give a short lecture providing context and additional information about the assigned materials, and then we'll do an in-class exercise to practice the skills.
 On Thursdays where a new topic is introduced, we'll repeat that process.
 If Thursday is a continuation of Tuesday's topic, I will distribute the exercise in advance of class, and you will have the option to complete and submit it *before* the start of class on Thursday, or to attend and complete it during Thursday's class.